ddiakopoulos/hiduino/README.md

 ## License

 HIDUINO is released under the MIT license.
+HIDUINO inherits from the MIT license set by LUFA.
+A commercial license of LUFA is available for close-sourced products that do not wish to maintain MIT's attribution clause.